ezraattisso/DS4002-CS3/README.md

 The hook document outlining the case study is the file labeled [CS3Hook_PlantDetection.pdf](/CS3Hook_PlantDetection.pdf).
 The rubric [CS3Rubric_PlantDetection.pdf](/CS3Rubric_PlantDetection.pdf) outlines the formatting, submission requirements, and final deliverables for this assignment.
 Both documents should be referenced continously throughout your completion of the case study to guarantee success on the assignment.

 ## Data
-The image data can be obtained from __ linked [here]__.
+The image data can be obtained from __ linked [(https://data.mendeley.com/datasets/tywbtsjrjv/1)]__.
 The Materials folder contains data, code, and supplementary articles.

 ## Reference Materials